The bridges of Kaliningrad (Königsberg)

 After some trials you find a route, follow the bridges as the colors indicate, Red - Blue - Yellow - Green - Purple!

 Is it possible to find a route passing from all bridges once for all possible starting regions A,B,C and D?
+Why is it possible (or not) to find such a route when you start from a specific region?

 After your walk, you have visited the Cathedral on the small island and you go and sit to a café to read a little bit more about the city.
 Browsing your guide you reach the chapter about the history of the city.
 Before World War II the city was named Königsberg and there were seven bridges instead of five, but two of the bridges were bombed during the war.
 Hence before World War II the route you have just found would not have worked due to the two additional bridges you should have taken into account!